-- "Interest payments on borrowed funds" represents our annualized interest expenses based on actual results for the year ending December 31, 2004.
-We had outstanding borrowings of \$\\$ at December 31, 2004.
-See "Risk Factors-We borrow money, which magnifies the potential for gain or loss on amounts invested and may increase the risk of investing with us." - (7) Our organizational expenses are non-recurring. - (8) Includes our estimated overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses incurred by Ares Administration in performing its obligations under the administration agreement.
+- (6) "Interest payments on borrowed funds" represents our annualized interest expenses based on an interest rate of 3.56% as of December 31, 2004 plus our annualized amortization of debt issuance cost divided by our actual borrowings as of December 31, 2004.
+We had outstanding borrowings of \$55.5 million at December 31, 2004.
+See "Risk Factors-We borrow money, which magnifies the potential for gain or loss on amounts invested and may increase the risk of investing with us." - (7) Includes our estimated overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses incurred by Ares Administration in performing its obligations under the administration agreement.
 See "Management-Administration Agreement."
-The holders of shares of our common stock (and not the holders of our debt securities or preferred stock, if any) indirectly bear the cost associated with our annual expenses. - (9) "Total annual expenses" as a percentage of consolidated net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
+The holders of shares of our common stock (and not the holders of our debt securities or preferred stock, if any) indirectly bear the cost associated with our annual expenses. - (8) "Total annual expenses" as a percentage of consolidated net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 We borrow money to leverage our net assets and increase our total assets.
 The SEC requires that the "Total annual expenses" percentage be calculated as a percentage of net assets, rather than the total assets, including assets that have been funded with borrowed monies.
 If the "Total annual expenses" percentage were calculated instead as a percentage of consolidated total assets, our "Total annual expenses" would be % of consolidated total assets.